KristianLyng/varnishfoo/chapter-3.rst

 Perhaps not the prettiest syntax check, but it gets the job done.

-You can also provide ``-i`` to set an `identity`.
-This can be used in VCL to identify a Varnish instance.
-Defaults to the same value as ``-n``, or
-rather: The hostname of the machine.

 There are other options, but they are quite advanced and generally best left alone.
 We will cover them in more advanced chapters.